altsaxofon/forest-timber-map/README.md

 # Swedish Historic Housing and Forest Coverage

 This repository provides datasets and accompanying resources for a study of historical housing construction techniques in Sweden and their relationship with historic forest coverage.

-The data can be explored via a custom web-tool: [The Forest/Timber map](https://erikarnell.se/forest-timber-map/web/)
+The data can be explored via a custom web tool: [The Forest/Timber map](https://erikarnell.se/forest-timber-map/web/)

 <br />
 <p align="center">